kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

-Yes it can be rolled backed by disabling the feature gate, but it will cancel any pending eviction requests.
+Yes it can be rolled backed by disabling the feature gate, but it will disable any pending eviction requests.
 This means that pods that have been requested to be evicted, will continue to run.
 Also, any component that depends on the EvictionRequest API (e.g. eviction requester, interceptor) will also stop working or will not operate correctly.